What are children doing at 4-5 years?

 - is clumsy – for example, trips over a lot when walking or running

-- finds it hard to use small objects – for example, a pencil or crayon
+- finds it hard to use small objects like a pencil or crayon

-- has trouble drawing shapes – for example, a circle or square
+- has trouble drawing shapes like circles or squares

 - has difficulty eating, dressing or using the toilet.